D-zigi/NLP-AI/README.md

 ## Usage

-This project part is designed to be ran as full project out of the box.
+This project part is designed to be run as a full project that is out of the box.
 To use it, follow these steps:

-1. **Add GeminiAPI key:** To use the Gemini API, you need an API key.
+1. **Add Gemini API key:** You need an API key to use the Gemini API.
 You can create a key with one click in Google AI Studio.
 [Get an API key](https://makersuite.google.com/app/apikey).
 Once gotten one add the key into your dot env file.
 ```dotenv
 GOOGLE_API_KEY=YOUR_API_KEY
 FIREBASE_CREDENTIALS='firebase.json'
 TMP_PATH='app/static/tmp'
 ```
-2. **Add Firebase:** For auto saving chats for users you need Firebase database and storage.
-Create Firebase for your project and download its secret key.[Firebase](https://firebase.google.com/).
+2. **Add Firebase:** You need a Firebase database and storage for auto-saving chats for users.
+Create Firebase for your project and download its secret key.
+[Firebase](https://firebase.google.com/).
-Your Firebase sercret key json keys should look like firebase template.json:
+Your Firebase secret key json keys should look like firebase template.json:
 ```json
 {
   "type": "",